zacharylazzara/COVID-19_Hotspot-Map/README.md

 -	Locality
 -	Province
 -	ProvincialSummary
+-	Checkpoint

 **ViewModels:**
 -	CovidViewModel

 **Views:**
 -	MapView
--	ProvincialSummaryView
-- PronvinceSelectionView
+-	HistoryView
--	ProvinceCitiesView
+-	RankView

 **Use-Cases**<br/>
-View Cities:
+View Ranking:
-1. The user can view a sorted list of cities grouped by province, and search for their cities on the search bar
+1. The user can view a sorted list of which localities rank highest for COVID-19 cases, grouped by province
-2. When tapped on the selected city, it will navigate back to the home screen, with the updated location

 View Heatmap:
 1. The first view the user is presented with is the heatmap; this view shows the user’s current location on a heatmap of COVID-19 cases by locality